torvalds/linux/Documentation/security/snp-tdx-threat-model.rst

 integrity protection.
 This threat model assumes that those features are available and intact.

-The **Linux kernel CoCo VM security objectives** can be summarized as follows:
+The **GNU/Linux kernel CoCo VM security objectives** can be summarized as follows:

 1. Preserve the confidentiality and integrity of CoCo guest's private memory and registers.

-2. Prevent privileged escalation from a host into a CoCo guest Linux kernel.
+2. Prevent privileged escalation from a host into a CoCo guest GNU/Linux kernel.
 While it is true that the host (and host-side VMM) requires some level of privilege to create, destroy, or pause the guest, part of the goal of preventing privileged escalation is to ensure that these operations do not provide a pathway for attackers to gain access to the guest's kernel.

-The above security objectives result in two primary **Linux kernel CoCo VM assets**:
+The above security objectives result in two primary **GNU/Linux kernel CoCo VM assets**:

 1. Guest kernel execution context.